68publishers/doctrine-bridge/README.md

 Bridges for this integrations will be implemented in the future:
 - [Kdyby](https://github.com/Kdyby/Doctrine) (missing support for Nette 3)

-Why? because we want to keep our bundles independent from specific integrations so applications can use any of the integrations mentioned above and will be still compatible with our bundles.
+Why?
+Because we want to keep our bundles independent from specific integrations so applications can use any of the integrations mentioned above and will be still compatible with our bundles.

 ## Installation